astrolabsoftware/fink-website/content/joining.md

 tags: [Fink, Members]
 ---

 If you want to know more about Fink and our recent releases and science results, you can follow us on twitter [@FinkBroker](https://twitter.com/finkbroker) and check our [news](https://fink-broker.org/post/).
-Documentation is at [https://fink-broker.readthedocs.io](https://fink-broker.readthedocs.io).

 You can join the Fink collaboration by filling this [form](https://forms.gle/CmvH8vsyyv4AUTpy8).
 You will be then subscribed to our mailing list and receive relevant news and information about our general meetings.

-You can also submit a Fink community project if you have already something in mind.
-You don't need a community project to join Fink.
+If you have already a science project in mind (not necessary to join Fink), you can also submit a Fink community project.

 ## What are Fink community projects?